 that there is no such thing as "registry-eligible"

 as far as the ARRT is concerned.
-Additional eligibility details can be found in
+Additional eligibility details can be found in the

-Education Requirements for Radiation Therapy Certification
+Education Requirements for Radiation Therapy Certification and Registration

-by a mechanism acceptable to the ARRT.
+that is accredited by a mechanism acceptable to the ARRT.
 Beginning on January 1, 2015, all candidates

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.